adrodvaz04/adrodvaz04/README.md

  ## :seedling: About Me :seedling:

 Hi, I'm Adrian Rodriguez Vazquez!
-I'm a third year student at Northeastern University studying computer science, concentrating in software.
+I'm a fourth year student at Northeastern University studying computer science, concentrating in software.

 Outside the classroom, you'll probably find me practicing taekwondo (3rd degree black belt in ITF!).
-I also spend my time listening to albums 🎧, playing videogames 🎮 (currently playing The Binding of Isaac and Risk of Rain 2), and collecting funky socks 🧦.
+I also spend my time listening to albums 🎧, playing videogames 🎮 (currently playing Slay the Spire and Risk of Rain 2), and collecting funky socks 🧦.

 Feel free to take a look at some of the things I'm working on, what I care about, and more!